 Art galleries abound in the Outer Banks.
 Local painters, sculptors, print makers, jewelers, craftsmen, decoy carvers and photographers exhibit their works at one of more than 20 galleries between Duck and Hatteras Island.
 Original classics, such as work by Rembrandt, Whistler and Chagall, also can be found.
 Vacationers seeking art treasures can explore Gallery Row in Nags Head or the quaint shops in the towns along Hatteras Island, Duck and Manteo.
 The Bird Store (252-480-2951) in Kill Devil Hills, a wildlife gallery with antique and new decoys, locally carved waterfowl, original arts and prints, collectible fish gear and more.
 Glenn Eure’s Ghost Fleet Gallery features delicious original paintings and sculpture by local artists (252-441-6584)

-Besides shopping for local artisans’ work, Outer Banks visitors will find other treasures in the destination’s nine shopping malls, including the Tanger Outlet Center in Nags Head (252-441-5634) offering savings on designer brands, and Scarborough Faire in Duck featuring specialty shops and services.
+Besides shopping for local artisans’ work, Outer Banks visitors will find other treasures in the destination’s nine shopping malls, including the Outlets Nags Head in Nags Head (252-441-5634) offering savings on designer brands, and Scarborough Faire in Duck featuring specialty shops and services.

 In addition, shoppers frequent the plethora of gift and specialty stores throughout the Outer Banks, as well as its one-of-a-kind boutiques for clothing, shoes and accessories.
 The area’s 10 antique shops also are popular stops for visitors.
 The Outer Banks Visitors Bureau Web Site includes a complete list of all local malls and stores at www.outerbanks.org